vwtyler/ocr-pdf/README.md

 ## Overview

 This project extracts text from PDF files using Tesseract Optical Character Recognition (OCR).
-It downloads a PDF from a given URL, converts each page into an image, and then extracts the text using Tesseract OCR.
+It downloads a PDF from a given URL, converts each page into an image, and then extracts the text using Tesseract OCR then generates a summary.
 The project is deployed on [Replicate](https://replicate.com/vwtyler/ocr-pdf).

 ## Usage